nguyenamyyy/feedbackapp/README.md

 a simple app to submit reviews - employs Flask, PostgreSQL and mailtrap.io. <br>
 customer name, dealer, rating & description are sent to mailtrap. <br>
 s/o to traversy media :) <br>
-visit the heroku demo at https://bentleyfeedback.herokuapp.com/
+visit the heroku demo at https://bentleyfeedback.herokuapp.com/ <br>
 update: submit does not work - db was deleted